Jullns/site-noticias-norteBrasil/README.md

 #  Regional representation:

 The site seeks to represent the northern region in a truthful and fateful manner, with news verified by experts.
 These will not only be focused on events in the political and governmental sphere, but will include aspects of the culture of all the states present in the North region.
 It seeks to exalt the collective expressions of communities and minority groups of the region, besides pointing to the beauties and riches of the diversity of the cerrado, the Atlantic forest and the amazon.

+# Setup & Installation
+Clone the repository to your computer:

+`gh repo clone Jullns/site-noticias-norteBrasil`

+Navigate to the project directory:
+* cd site-noticias-norteBrasil

+Open the main file:
+* Open the project folder in your code editor (such as VS Code) and run the Live Server extension, or open the index.html file directly in your preferred browser.

 Link to wireframe:  https://www.figma.com/design/gb5Q8zRZNKniyiHnJFPWQw/Prototipa%C3%A7%C3%A3o-Site-not%C3%ADcias?node-id=126-43&t=yrHWPAoPN6rYVGef-1